 - If a brand new website, upload copy of WordPress along with your custom wp-content directory.
 If there’s already a WordPress website live, follow the rest of the steps below.

-- On your computer, unpackage the wp-content tarball (if you tarballed it), and then rename the folder wp-content.new.
+- If you’ve downloaded the wp-content folder to your computer, rename the folder wp-content.new.
+Or if you pulled the tarball over, unpack and name it wp-content.new.
 The name doesn’t matter, it just has to be different than wp-content.
 Upload the folder to the same directory that has the old wp-content/ .

 - Open wp-config.php.
 Update the DB information and $table_prefix if they have changed.